mawrkus/pull-request-review-guide/README.md

 - Pull request (PR) review is a learning process, for both authors AND reviewers.
 - PR review must always be done in a respectful way: we are humans, not machines.

-## Profiles

-- The terrorist
-- The picky
-- The "checked" bot

 ## Situations

 ### 1